The 50 best restaurants in Perth to dine in 2024

 Pappagallo

-Nestled in between Leederville and Mount Hawthorn, Pappagallo has become one of our favourite go-tos over the years.
+Nestled in between Leederville and Mount Hawthorn, Pappagallo has become one of our favourite go-tos over the years, whether for an impromptu midweek pizza or celebrating with friends.
 And while we love to dive into a bowl of pasta pretty much any night of the week, we really can’t go past Pappagallo’s pizzas.
 Crisp, light and toppings that are juuuuuust right – but with plenty of options to keep everyone happy.
 Plus, the option to add a burrata is something we can always, always get around.

 Si Paradiso

 Si Paradiso, under the guidance of chef Paul Bentley, just continues to go from strength-to-strength.
 Of course there’s the winning fluffy-edged, ferment-y pizzas ever present – but they’re accompanied by an array of share plates that have taken things up a notch (or ten).
-Monk fish “porchetta”, tuna tartare cannoli, kingfish crudo?
-When you read a menu with the option to “add caviar if you’re a baller”, we reckon the dance floor has some strong competition.
+Crab crespelle, charcoal lamb skewers with chermoula and toum, “Paradiso” bread with cacio butter and charred eggplant dip?
+While they no longer advertise the option “add caviar if you’re a baller” (boo!), we nevertheless maintain that the dance floor has some strong competition.

 Threecoins & Sons